aws-samples/amazon-mq-workshop/labs/lab-7.md

 # Lab 7: Testing a Broker Fail-over

-In this lab you will have an running sender and receiver producing and consuming messages, when we will issue a Broker reboot.
-You will see how long the clients are not able to send and receive messages, until they could successfully reconnect to the broker.
+In this lab you will have a running sender and receiver producing and consuming messages while you issue a Broker reboot.
+You will see how long the clients are not able to send and receive messages before they successfully reconnect to the broker.

 ### 1. Navigate to the Amazon MQ Brokers page